 In university I bought cookbooks based on their bright covers, not really knowing who the authors were.
 One book in particular, In the Mood for Food by Jo Pratt, shouted at me with its loud, pink cover and a photo of Pratt eating a donut, presumably for breakfast.
 The image of a gorgeous adult woman on the cover, eating a donut, looking truly happy about the damn donut that she made, got me excited.
 I wanted to be that woman; I aspired to be Jo Pratt thereafter.
 I made the rogan josh recipe from her book probably too many times and served it with brown rice.
 Pratt’s book made me feel like I could maybe, almost, nearly-definitely start cooking with more real ingredients.
 I faked it until I could make it.
 After the rogan josh success, I made Pratt’s super-packable bulgar salad (pre quinoa craze days), and then I bought an Ina Garten cookbook (and then another…and then another…) and made her roasted salmon with an herb crust, lusting after the lifestyle she was selling along with it.
 I piggybacked on each recipe creation, gaining more and more confidence with each meal and dogeared recipe page.
 I even started to insert little sticky notes with substitutions.
 Nigella’s Feast taught me and my dad how to roast a whole turkey for Christmas.
 And in Jamie’s Dinners, I learned the basics of stew.

-Savoury oats skeptic?
+Savory oats skeptic?
 That’s okay, I was too, but think about it: Oats are a perfect blank canvas, much like rice for risotto, to take “dinner spices.”
-And savoury oats don’t have to be for breakfast if the concept makes you feel uneasy––try them at lunch or dinner instead.
+And savory oats don’t have to be for breakfast if the concept makes you feel uneasy–try them at lunch or dinner instead.
 Consider oats as you would any other grain, even think of them as polenta if it helps.
 They are ready, willing, able, and I would go so far as to say eager to accept whatever flavours you throw at them.
-Here I’ve done butternut squash, now appearing at roadside farm stands everywhere, along with a soft-boiled egg and thread of homemade herb oil.
+Here I’ve done butternut squash, now appearing at roadside farm stands everywhere, along with a soft-boiled egg and thread of olive oil.
 These pretty, autumnal things feel completely relaxed and comfy-cozy on a fat pillow of oats cooked in, yes, milk, and on, yes, the stovetop.

 Homemade oatmeal for my morning meal is a habit I’m more than happy to keep up, even if it does take a little longer.
 But I’m clearly in no hurry, after all, it only took me a decade to start cooking breakfast from scratch!
 In my experience, one must learn to walk in the kitchen before one can run.
 It’s a marathon I’m carb-loaded and stretched for though.